Latest Stable Release Packages for:

 Latest Stable Release Packages - Windows

-Windows 64-bit with CUDA 2.1: Download clickable installer, command-line self-installing file, or compressed tar file of IMOD 4.5.7 for 64-bit Windows versions, built with CUDA 2.1.
-Use these packages if you want to use the GPU and cannot upgrade your NVIDIA drivers to the required level to use a package built with CUDA version 3.
+Windows 64-bit with CUDA 3.0: Download clickable installer or command-line self-installing file of IMOD 4.9.11 for 64-bit Windows versions, built with CUDA 3.0.
+Use these packages if you want to use the GPU and cannot upgrade your NVIDIA drivers to the required level to use a package built with a higher CUDA version.

-Windows 32-bit: Download clickable installer, command-line self-installing file, or compressed tar file of IMOD 4.5.7 for Microsoft Windows.
+Windows 32-bit: Download clickable installer or command-line self-installing file of IMOD 4.9.11 for Microsoft Windows.
 These packages are built with CUDA 3.0.

 Installing on Ubuntu and Debian Linux